-Chainer can import the reference models and emulate the network by Function implementations.
-This functionality is provided by the chainer.functions.caffe.CaffeFunction class.
+Chainer can import the reference models and emulate the network by Link implementations.
+This functionality is provided by the chainer.links.caffe.CaffeFunction class.

-class chainer.functions.caffe.CaffeFunction(model path)

-Caffe emulator based on the model file of Caffe.
+class chainer.links.caffe.CaffeFunction (model_path) Caffe emulator based on the model file of Caffe.

 Given a protocol buffers file of a Caffe model, this class loads and emulates it on Variable objects.
 It supports the official reference models provided by BVLC.